dckunkle/CustomTools/README.md

 # CustomTools
+The following custom tools were configured to run from Jenkins using PowerShell.

 ## Data Creator
 The Data Creator tool creates configuration data by directly calling stored procedures within the database layer.
 The tool allows user to build significant amounts of test data in a quick and repeatable way.
 ## File Creator